iagows/iaspp/README.md

 # iasPP

-Meaning: iago action script ++;
+Meaning: Iago ActionScript++;

 ## About

 C++ Library to make easier to create games.
-C++11, SLD, FFMPEG.
-Created using Qt Creator with MingW.
-I'm doing this to personal use and with my freetime, so don't expect many updates, sorry.
+C++17, SLD2, FFMPEG.
+Created using Qt Creator.
+I'm writing this lib for personal use and with my freetime, so don't expect many updates.
+Sorry!

 If you find any "iagogamelib", or "aspp" please tell me to remove/update it.
 Thanks!

 ![iaspp](asp.png)